-DS.DO.8.09 Internship/Elaboration of final thesis ECTS credits: 4 Spring / 8 th semester 6 weeks DS.DA.7.10 Forest management for private forestland ECTS credits: 2 Autumn / 7 th semester 2 hours per week = 14 Lectures / 14 seminars
+DS.08.12 Internship/Elaboration of final thesis ECTS credits: 4 Spring / 8 th semester 6 weeks DS.07.13 Forest management for private forestland ECTS credits: 2

 The lectures aim at forming the future forest engineer for the management of the private forests.
 Attending this course, the students become aware of the problems typifying the small size, non-industrial private forest ownership.
 The lectures present also the situation of private ownership on forests in other countries.
 On particular competence that the lectures aims to form is the capacity to understand the decision making process that is affecting the use and the management of the private forests.
 As practical applications, the students will work on identifying how the interest of the private forest owners are represented at the national and regional level; how private forest districts were created and how they work; how forest management is organized regarding planning, timber selling, harvesting and withdrawal of other forest products than timber.